-(1) General Structures that are located on or above the line of the uppermost complete deck that are under cover (sheltered), but open to the weather are exempt from gross tonnage.
-If a structure is divided into compartments, only those compartments which are open to weather as provided for in §69.117(d)(2),(2'),(3),(7) and (8) are exempt from gross tonnage under the provisions of this regulation.
-Also, open space cannot progress from one structure into another structure (e.g., from a sunken forecastle to a break aft of the forecastle), nor can it progress vertically through openings in a deck within the structure.
+- (1) General Structures that are located on or above the line of the uppermost complete deck that are under cover (sheltered), but open to the weather are exempt from gross tonnage.
+The following additional requirements apply: - (i) Structure Divided Into Compartments If a structure is divided into compartments, only those compartments which are open to weather as provided for in §69.117(d)(2),(2'),(3),(7) and (8) are exempt from gross tonnage under the provisions of this section. - (ii) Progression of Open Space Between and Within Structures Open space cannot progress from one structure into another structure (e.g., from a sunken forecastle to a break aft of the forecastle), nor can it progress vertically through openings in a deck within the structure.